-But in this new study, he and his colleagues discovered that when light stimulated a chemical reaction in one leaf cell, this caused a “cascade” of events and that this was immediately signalled to the rest of the plant via a specific type of cell called a “bundle sheath cell”.
+But in this new study, he and his colleagues discovered that when light stimulated a chemical reaction in one leaf cell, this caused a “cascade” of events and that this was immediately signaled to the rest of the plant via a specific type of cell called a “bundle sheath cell”.

 The scientists measured the electrical signals from these cells, which are present in every leaf.
 They likened the discovery to finding the plants’ “nervous system”.

 What was even more peculiar, Professor Karpinski said, was that the plants’ responses changed depending on the colour of the light that was being shone on them.
+N

 “There were characteristic [changes] for red, blue and white light,” he explained.

 He suspected that the plants might use the information encoded in the light to stimulate protective chemical reactions.
-He and his colleagues examined this more closely by looking at the effect of different colours of light on the plants’ immunity to disease.
+He and his colleagues examined this more closely by looking at the effect of different colors of light on the plants’ immunity to disease.